-- 3 1⁄2-4 hours of content aimed toward one outcome/learning objective.
+- 3 1/2-4 hours of content aimed toward one outcome/learning objective.
 This is 12-14 topics (lessons).
-Allow time for personal exploration. - Those 12-14 lessons can be structured to the configuration that best matches the technology, staffing, constraints (time) and learning objective(s). - Topics take on average 20 minutes to complete.
-One 30-minute session generally allows time to cover one topic and time for personal/student-directed exploration. - Consistent with their developmental readiness, encourage youth to choose lessons, based on their own interest; the rest being assigned by the implementer. - This can be translated into one or more sessions per week.
+Allow time for personal exploration. - Those 12-14 lessons can be structured to the configuration that best matches the technology, staffing, constraints (time) and learning objective(s). - Topics take on average 20 to 30 minutes to complete.
+One 30-minute session generally allows time to cover one topic.
+A topic may also be covered over the course of multiple sessions. - Consistent with their developmental readiness, encourage youth to choose lessons, based on their own interest; the rest being assigned by the implementer. - Program use can be translated into one or more sessions per week.
 The only constraint is that sessions be spread out enough to allow youth opportunities to practice and internalize what they are learning. - Some youth in Special Education, or similar settings, will require more intensive skill building in the targeted area beyond the 12-14 lessons or more extensive skill training across skills.
 These youth might have two or more targeted intervention plans over the course of a year. - In the elementary setting, facilitative use of the program is especially important for: students in grades 2 and 3; use during group/class instruction; and use with any student who can only partly direct their own learning or asks for your support. - Many youth, across settings and grades, report that they enjoy leading parts of lessons and participating in group exercises & discussions using the programs activities.
 The "apply it" exercises are a great place to find ideas. - Select topics from the scope and sequences in the implementation manuals found at https://rippleeffects.com/teachers/

-TIP: For youth who present as unwilling to participate or have an Oppositional Defiance Disorder, recommend more emphasis on "putting youth in the driver's seat" to activate use of self-determination and control to engage.
+TIP: For youth who present as unwilling to participate or have an Oppositional Defiance Disorder, we recommend more emphasis on "putting youth in the driver's seat" to activate use of selfdetermination and control to engage.
 For example, create a list of 20 topics and have a youth choose the 12 topics that they think might be most beneficial to them.
 Or, if facilitating a lesson, have youth choose the mode of learning they want to do next.

-Facilitating Ripple Effects Whole Spectrum Learning SystemTM
+Facilitating Ripple Effects Whole Spectrum Learning System"